 - 8 (8 inch) flour tortillas

-- 2 cups tomato sauce
+- 2 cups enchilada sauce

 - Cooking spray

 - Combine the shredded cheeses together, then separate into 4 even piles for each quesadilla.
 Divide the shredded chicken into four piles as well.

 - Place the second tortilla on top and flatten with your hand.
 Spray the top of the tortilla with cooking spray and place a plate on top to weigh down the quesadilla as it cooks.
 Cook for 3-4 minutes, then flip to the other side and cook another 3-4 minutes until brown.